 - Encourage acts of leadership at all levels

-In essence, applying these Kanban principles to project management is not intrusive and therefore will not cause any radical changes to the way you deliver projects.
-Half of these principles are about not “rocking the boat” by continuing to work the way you do now and respecting everything currently in place.
-Although this might sound like a status quo, it’s actually a healthy way to establish a clear “as is” state that can then be reviewed and improved by embracing the other half of the Kanban principles… Agreeing to pursue incremental, evolutionary change by proposing a “to be” state and getting there by encouraging acts of leadership at all levels, which is the key premise in Agile of empowering people.
+In essence, applying these Kanban principles to project management is not intrusive and will not cause any radical changes to how you deliver projects.
+Half of these principles are about not “rocking the boat” by continuing to work the way you do now and respecting everything in place.
+Although this might sound like a status quo, it’s a healthy way to establish a clear “as is” state that can be reviewed and improved by embracing the other half of the Kanban principles… Agreeing to pursue incremental, evolutionary change by proposing a “to be” state and getting there by encouraging acts of leadership at all levels, which is the key premise in Agile of empowering people.

-Building high performing teams
+Building high-performing teams

 When looking at the key project dimensions: Time, Scope, Budget, we believe that Team Efficiency is a critical 4th dimension.
 One of the biggest challenges when transforming an organization from Waterfall to Agile is to promote the idea of keeping teams together.

-Although Kanban does not prescribe any particular roles, we have seen benefits with roles like a Service Delivery Manager and/or Service Request Manager in some instances of using Kanban for project management.
+Although Kanban does not prescribe particular roles, we have seen benefits with roles like a Service Delivery Manager and/or Service Request Manager in some instances of using Kanban for project management.

 Designing the ideal Kanban board for project management

 If you are ready to design your first Kanban board, we can show you how to create a Kanban board for any project, but if you are seeking to truly leverage Kanban across your organization, then you will want to also consider setting up a Portfolio Kanban system.